Jamel Morris

-Jamel Vaughn Morris (born November 14, 1992) is an American professional basketball player for Lietkabelis Panevėžys of the Lithuanian Basketball League and the EuroCup.
-He played college basketball in the United States for Fairmont State University.
+Jamel Vaughn Morris (born November 14, 1992) is an American professional basketball player for Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.
+He played college basketball for Fairmont State University.

 College career

-Glenville State 2011–2013
+Glenville State (2011–2013)

 Morris averaged 16 points per game as a freshman (401 total points) and was an All-Freshman Team selection.
 He averaged 20 points per game as a sophomore (560 total points) and was named to the all-conference team.

-Fairmont State 2013–2016
+Fairmont State (2013–2016)

 Morris was a two years starter after sitting out one year to redshirt.
 He led the team to two NCAA tournaments and made the third-most three-point field goals in a single season at Fairmont State (92).
 Ranked #2 in the country for 10 weeks and ranked top 5 for 16 straight weeks, finished the year as #8 at NABC poll.
 He was an All-Conference selection and set MEC record for threes in a game (11) along with season-high 37 points.

 Professional career

+Cestistica Civitavecchia (2016–2017)

-After his college career, he signed with Ste Mar.
+After his college career, Morris signed with Ste Mar.
 90 Cestistica Civitavecchia (Serie C-Gold) in Italy.
 He averaged 23 points per game, 8 rebounds per game, 4 assists per game and 1.2 steals per game.
 He earned MVP of the week twice.
-At the start of the 2017–18 season, Morris was signed by the Grand Rapids Drive, affiliate to the Detroit Pistons in the NBA G League.

-Grand Rapids Drive
+Grand Rapids Drive (2017–2018)

-Morris averaged 25 minutes per game, 13 points per game and 2 assists per game while shooting 42% from the field and 40% from three.
+On November 1, 2017, Morris was named to the opening night roster for the Grand Rapids Drive, the affiliate to the Detroit Pistons in the NBA G League.
+In 50 games played, Morris averaged 25 minutes per game, 13 points per game and 2 assists per game while shooting 42% from the field and 40% from three.
 His team was the Central Division Runner-up and clinched a playoff berth for the first time in their history.

-NBA Summer League

 In the summer of 2018, Morris played for the Detroit Pistons in the NBA Summer League in Las Vegas, Nevada.

-Split
+Split (2018–2020)

-On August 15, 2018, he signed for Croatian team Split.
-He left Split in January 2019.
-Before the beginning of 2019-20 season, he re-signed with Split.
-During his time in Split in 2018-2019 he averaged 15 points per game in Croatian League competition and 13 points per game in ABA League competition while shooting 51% from the field and 52% from three.
-In the 2019-2020 in 19 minutes per game he averaged 10 points and 4 assists while shooting 42% from the field and 42% from three, helping lead the team to the second spot in the standings and the final four playoff spot for first time.
+On August 15, 2018, Morris signed for Croatian team Split.
+He left the team in January 2019.
+On September 7, 2019, he re-signed with Split.
+During his time in Split in 2018–19 he averaged 15 points per game in Croatian League competition and 13 points per game in ABA League competition while shooting 51% from the field and 52% from three.
+In the 2019–20 season, he averaged 10 points and 4 assists while shooting 42% from the field and 42% from three in 19 minutes per game, helping lead the team to the second spot in the standings and the final four playoff spot for first time.

-Legia Warszawa
+Legia Warszawa (2020–2021)

 On July 24, 2020, Morris signed with Legia Warszawa of the Polish Basketball League.

-Orléans Loiret Basket
+Orléans Loiret Basket (2021)

-On April, 2020, Morris signed with Orléans Loiret Basket of the LNB Pro A.
+On April 4, 2021, Morris signed with Orléans Loiret Basket of the LNB Pro A.